mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

 ### Code Repositories

-The main code is held in Gerrit, but is mirrored (readonly) into GitHub.
+The main code is held in Gerrit, but is mirrored (read-only) into GitHub.
 Issues should be raised in JIRA not Github.

 - [Contract Java](https://github.com/hyperledger/fabric-chaincode-java)
 - [Contract Node.js](https://github.com/hyperledger/fabric-chaincode-node)